software-assignments-fall2021/git-workflow-practice-nedjulius/README.md

 - _Thue_ - a matrioshka language based on nondeterministic string rewriting.
 Sample `Hello World` in _Thue_: `a::=~Hello World! ::= a`
 - _and many more..._

-### The speech can be found [here](https://2014.jsconf.eu/speakers/arne-martin-aurlien-implement-an-esoteric-programming-language-for-fun-and-well-fun.html)
+### The talk can be found [here](https://2014.jsconf.eu/speakers/arne-martin-aurlien-implement-an-esoteric-programming-language-for-fun-and-well-fun.html)